 WHO IS I.S.A.P ?

-ISAP is a Section 21 Namibia Non Profit NGO that aims to combat poaching through creating awareness, utilizing technology and gathering information (Intelligence), from various platforms, in support of the Namibian authorities (Ministry of Environment & Tourism – MET, Namibian Police Protected Resource Division), the Namibian Commercial Farming sector, Private reserves and various Conservancies.
+ISAP is a Section 21 Namibia Non Profit Company that aims to combat poaching through creating awareness, utilizing technology and gathering information (Intelligence), from various platforms, in support of the Namibian authorities (Ministry of Environment & Tourism – MET, Namibian Police Protected Resource Division), the Namibian Commercial Farming sector, Private reserves and various Conservancies.

 AIM’S - (5 year plan…):

 To be the leading anti poaching intelligence organization in Namibia:

 1. By; being the driving force of synergies between Namibian organizations, working in collaboration with ISAP, which are involved in any form of conservation / anti-poaching efforts.